 I think it’s okay to be angry at times because it allows us to express our feelings.
 However, it’s not good to linger the anger nor is it good to lash it out in any sort of manner.
 In the end, you will still remain angry and not come to a solution to lessen your stress.

-This is the same thing with staying to yourself.
+This is the same thing as staying to yourself.
 Like repressed emotions, saying to yourself builds up also.
 The more you stay to yourself, the more you will favor loneliness rather than getting the proper support and help from family, friends, or even a professional.

-5. Obsessing Over The Stress – When something got on my nerves so much that it stressed me out, I would think my about the stressor- the thing that stressed me out.
+5. Obsessing Over The Stress – When something got on my nerves so much that it stressed me out, I would think about the stressor- the thing that stressed me out.
 I would think about it for a long time until it made my blood boil or made me unhappy.
 Also, I would lash out my negative emotions to my family or friends, even when they haven’t even done anything to me.

 I soon learned that stress will always come, but obsessing over it, no matter how much it bothered you, will not help you calm down or solve the problem at all.
 It’s a matter of knowing that you’re bothered by this stressor but you won’t let these stresses overtake your day or your life.